Vision-as-Inverse-Graphics Agent via Interleaved Multimodal Reasoning

-\textbf{Detailed Quantitative Results on BlenderGym and BlenderBench.} We provide the full quantitative results for all evaluated models on BlenderGym (\cref{tab:blendergym-results-old}) and BlenderBench (\cref{tab:blenderbench-results-old}).
-While the main text focused on GPT-4o and Qwen3-VL-8B as representative closed-source and open-source models, here we extend the evaluation to include Claude-Sonnet-4 and Gemini-2.5-Pro.
-All experiments follow the same setup as described in Sections 4.2 and 4.5, comparing our iterative framework against the one-shot baseline.
+\paragraph{Comprehensive Benchmark Performance.} We present the complete quantitative evaluation on BlenderGym (\cref{tab:supp_blendergym}) and BlenderBench (\cref{tab:supp_blenderbench}) under the best-of-1 setting.
+While the main paper highlights GPT-4o and Qwen3-VL-8B as representative closed- and open-source models to analyze search budgets, these tables extend the evaluation to include the full suite of foundation models: Claude-Sonnet-4 and Gemini-2.5-Pro.
+All experiments adhere strictly to the protocols detailed in Section 4, comparing \ours{} directly against the standard one-shot baseline.

-\textbf{Analysis.} As shown in both tables, the performance gains of \ours are consistent across all model families.
-Notably, on BlenderBench (\cref{tab:blenderbench-results-old}), Gemini-1.5-Pro achieves a significant boost in Task 2 (Multi-step Editing), reducing the Photometric Loss from 10.14 to 1.99.
-Similarly, Claude-3.5-Sonnet demonstrates robust improvements in Task 1 (Camera Adjustment), where \ours helps correct the camera pose errors that plague the one-shot baseline.
-These results reinforce our conclusion that the interleaved multimodal reasoning loop is a model-agnostic enhancement, capable of unlocking spatial reasoning capabilities across diverse VLM architectures.
+\paragraph{Cross-Model Generalization.} The results demonstrate that the performance gains yielded by \ours{} are highly consistent across different VLMs.
+On BlenderBench (\cref{tab:supp_blenderbench}), Gemini-2.5-Pro exhibits a substantial improvement in Task 2 (Fixed-View Editing), reducing the Photometric Loss from 10.14 to 1.99.
+Similarly, Claude-Sonnet-4 demonstrates robust error-recovery in Task 1 (Camera Adjustment), effectively rectifying the severe viewpoint misalignment that plagues its one-shot baseline.
+These extended results corroborate our conclusion: the interleaved multimodal reasoning loop acts as a model-agnostic capability scaffold, successfully unlocking spatial reasoning across diverse foundation models.